Aiming For Your Healthy Weight

 On The Road To A Healthy Weight

 Even if you’ve always struggled with your weight, you can make transformative health changes at any point in your life.
-The first step on that journey is determining what a healthy weight is for you.
+The first step on that journey is determining what an ideal healthy weight is for you.

 For this, many turn to Body Mass Index (BMI)—an estimate of total body fat based on your height and weight.
 The result of the simple calculation (weight in pounds x 703 / your height in inches, squared) classifies you as follows: